Upper School Faculty

 Scott's life outside of school mirrors much of what he does on campus, which, he says, is a good thing: "I get to pursue so many of the things I love in my work, which is actually the reason I love teaching here—environmental work, fly fishing, ultimate frisbee, gardening and growing food, and all things to do with creating a sustainable way of life."

-Scott and his wife, Naomi, are parents to two Cutthroat graduates: Sarah '15 and Erik '12.
+Scott and his wife, Naomi, are parents to two Cutthroat graduates: Sara '15 and Eric '12.

 I enjoy the value that the school community here places on authentic learning outside the bounds of a traditional classroom—through the Outdoor Program, of course, but also in a million other ways as students engage with learning through real-world projects and connections with the greater community and environment.
 The school supports this kind of learning and the students get excited by it.